selirah/deel-autcomplete-component/questions.md

 - Remove the `this` reference since there is no instance of a class.
 - Remove the `render()` method.
 - Address differences in lifecycle methods (if necessary) - use its equivalent hooks (`useEffect`, `useLayoutEffect`, etc).
-- Test the Function component to make sure works and behaves similar to the Class component.
+- Test the Function component to make sure everything works and behaves similar to the Class component.

 ## Question 10